The Big Picture On How Many Mortgages Can You Have As A Real Estate Investor:

 Conventional mortgage lenders don’t typically keep your loan on their books.
 They package and sell it to a large nationwide loan servicing corporation — which is why the loans must neatly fit precise loan program guidelines.

 In contrast, portfolio lenders keep their loans in-house.
 They don’t have to fit an exact Fannie Mae or Freddie Mac or FHA loan program.
-The lender underwrites your loan based on their own experience and standards, which leaves far more flexibility.
+Plus, lender underwrites your loan based on their own experience and standards, which leaves far more flexibility.

 Portfolio lenders come in the form of smaller community banks, regional banks, or online lenders such as Visio and Kiavi that specialize in working with real estate investors.
-They do not restrict the number of properties an investor can own.
-In fact, they tend to reward more experienced investors with lower interest rates and fees.
-So, there’s no limit to how many mortgages you can have with portfolio lenders.
+Moreover, they do not restrict the number of properties an investor can own.

 These lenders make a perfect next step for rental property loans, after you take out one or two conventional mortgages.